0

 A standard capsule will dissolve in the stomach as a result of the milieu’s acidity.
 So when delivered in such capsules, billions of dehydrated probiotics are released into this hostile environment.
 They are immediately rehydrated and are thus no longer dormant, but have to then withstand the acidity of the stomach in order to reach the gentler environment of the gut alive and intact, where they will be reunited with all the conditions conducive to their growth.
 In theory, the majority of probiotic species of the Lactobacillus, Bifidobacterium and Streptococcus genera are able to transition safely through the stomach – especially if supplements are taken in the morning on an empty stomach and if the storage conditions are right – but in practice, a considerable number will fail to ‘stay the course’.

 To prevent a significant percentage of the probiotics ‘falling at the final hurdle’, manufacturers use gastro-resistant or delayed-release capsules.
-These capsules only disintegrate once they’ve passed through the stomach (50-70 minutes after ingestion for DR Caps, 45 minutes for standard capsules).
+These capsules only disintegrate once they’ve passed through the stomach (50-70 minutes after ingestion for delayed release capsules, 45 minutes for standard capsules).
 This minimises the amount of contact time between the probiotics and the acid elements of the stomach.

 If you’ve been paying close attention, you’ll have realised that the number of CFU listed on the label of a probiotic supplement is not actually that important.
 It’s not the overall number of microorganisms that counts, but the amount that arrives in the gut, live and intact.
 And this depends on the manufacturer, the method of transport and the consumer.
 In brief then, here’s a summary of factors that help maximise the viability of probiotics (17):